Kingdom of Sitawaka

-The Kingdom of Sitawaka (සීතාවක, சீீீதாவாக்கை இராசதானி) was a kingdom located in south-central Sri Lanka.
+The Kingdom of Sitawaka (සීතාවක) was a Sinhalese kingdom located in south-central Sri Lanka.
 It emerged from the division of the Kingdom of Kotte following the Spoiling of Vijayabahu in 1521.
 Over the course of the next seventy years it came to dominate much of the island.
 Sitawaka also offered fierce resistance to the Portuguese, who had arrived on the island in 1505.
 Despite its military successes, Sitawaka remained unstable, having to contend with repeated uprisings in its restive Kandyan territories, as well as a wide-ranging and often devastating conflict with the Portuguese.
 Sitawaka disintegrated soon after the death of its last king Rajasinha I in 1593.

 History

 Foundation

 The kingdom of Kotte had been the major power in western Sri Lanka since its foundation in the early 15th century; under Parakaramabahu VI, the polity has been the last to unite the entirety of the island of Sri Lanka under one crown.
 By 1467, however, the Jaffna kingdom to the north had asserted its independence.
 In 1505 the first Portuguese arrived in Sri Lanka; by 1518 a large fleet of Portuguese ships had landed at Colombo and begun to construct a fort known as Santa Bárbara.
 To the east, the client kingdom of Kandy was by this time operating with a considerable degree of independence as well.

 Vijayabahu VII of Kotte (1509–1521) was deposed in a palace coup known as the Spoiling of Vijayabahu in 1521 by his three sons who feared their succession to the throne was about to be overlooked in favour of Vijayabahu's fourth son, Devaraja.
 The eldest succeeded him to the throne as Buvanekabahu VII, whilst the other two claimed parts of Kotte for themselves—Mayadunne ruling from Sitawaka and Pararajasinha establishing the kingdom of Raigama.
 The kingdom of Kandy was effectively outside of the control of any of these three successor states.

 The kingdom of Sitawaka initially covered a relatively small area including Kosgama, Ruwanwella, Yatiyanthota, Hanwella, Padukka, Ehaliyagoda, Kuruwita and Rathnapura.
 The terrain was hilly, bordered to the east by Kandy and with no access to the sea.
 The capital city—modern Avissawella—was situated on a steep hill at the base of bluff hills rising around 1000 ft above the surrounding jungle cover.